EveGun/node-bacstack/README.md

 ## Notes

 This fork has some hacks to be able to read and write BACnet WEEKLY_SCHEDULE(17) and CALENDAR(6), props EFFECTIVE_PERIOD, WEEKLY_SCHEDULE, EXCEPTION_SCHEDULE and DATE_LIST.
+It is also hacked to parse segmented messages correctly.
 Examples of how to use, see examples/ folder.

 ## License